 In the normal course of business, the Fund seeks to limit its exposure to loss on any single insured and to recover a portion of losses paid by ceding reinsurance to the Reinsurer for Data Breach Coverage, Property Coverage, and Automobile and Liability Coverage.
-For Data Breach Coverage, the Reinsurer will cover losses exceeding \$50 per occurrence but the Reinsurer shall not be liable for more than \$250 per occurrence with an aggregate maximum liability of \$5,000.
-For Property Coverage, the Reinsurer will cover losses exceeding \$5,290 per occurrence but the Reinsurer shall not be liable for more than \$69,210 per occurrence.
+For Data Breach Coverage, the Reinsurer will cover losses occurring under Data Breach Coverage Endoresements during the term of the contract for \$5,000 of the ultimatenet loss over and above an initial ultimate net loss equial to \$5,000.
+The Reinsurer shall not be liable for more than \$250 in the aggregate for Data Breach Expense Coverage for any one member or \$1,000 in the aggregate for Data Breach Liability Coverage for any one member and \$1,000 in the aggregate for Data Breach Expense Coverage attaching to a Memorandum of Coverage covering up to ten named members.
+For Property Coverage, the Reinsurer will cover losses exceeding \$5,164 per occurrence but the Reinsurer shall not be liable for more than \$62,015 per occurrence.
 For Automobile and Liability Coverage, the Reinsurer will cover losses exceeding \$2,000 per occurrence but the Reinsurer shall not be liable for more than \$8,000 per occurrence.
 Excess limits are also available to members who select increased Memorandums of Coverage for Property and Liability Coverage at an additional premium fee.